 Through all of this, there’s only one rule: don’t be afraid to clash colours to create a real statement.
 As long as you like the result, all is well.

-Practical matters when you renovate a bedroom
+Practical matters when you renovate a bedroom and bathroom

 Don’t forget to look beyond the style aspect.